DiamondLightSource/dls-bxflow-epsic/docs/explanations/explanations.rst

 Explanations
 ============

 Explanation, or discussions, clarify and illuminate a particular topic.
-They broaden the documentation’s coverage of a topic.
+They broaden the documentation's coverage of a topic.

-Explanation of how the library works and why it works that way.

 .. toctree::

-    tbd
+    developing
+    testing
+    devops